ReflexCreations/python-interface/README.md

 - Currently we just serve static images to the panels.
 This could be dramatically improved.
 Color-correction could be applied as the LEDs are non-linear in perceived brightness.
 GIFs could be interpreted to make use of the pads' animation capability.
 Automatic scaling to the required 12x12 size would make it easier to use; right now only PNGs that are exactly 12x12px are supported.
 We could even have our own data format for light 'routines';
 - When firmware updates via USB / UART are made available for I/O and Panel boards, the utility should have an interface to flash a compiled executable to the platform.
 This however, depends on updates to the electronics and firmware.
 - In the future, the pad won't just be 4-panel dependent.
 So a way to interpret how many panels are connected, and what configuration they're in while updating the GUI to match could dramatically improve flexibility.
+- When EEPROM emulation and settings are implemented on IO and panel firmware, we should add a settings screen allowing these values to be toggled.
+The available settings could be passed back from the devices to generate this GUI, or just hard-coded into the GUI.
+We could then read back these values from the device.

 ## Release